Amazon

 3. Bargaining power of suppliers: The ability of suppliers (e.g. manufacturers) to negotiate prices and terms with buyers.

 1. Threat of new entrants: Amazon has a significant competitive advantage in terms of scale, technology, and customer data.
-As a result, it would be very difficult for new firms to enter the market and compete with Amazon.
+As a result, it would be very difficult for new businesses to enter the market and compete with Amazon.

 2. Bargaining power of buyers: Amazon has a very strong brand and customer base.
 As a result, buyers do not have a lot of bargaining power when it comes to negotiating prices and terms with Amazon.